PretzelBites-CS2520/FractalsProject/README.md

 - May be difficult to make interactive GUI with just Turtle.
 Look into Tkinter
 - ~~When pressing cancel on reset button, it conntinues from last turtle position~~
 - Reset button makes fractal generation noticeably slower
+- Text is not showing up (may be a minor issue?)
 - ~~Sometimes random color generation creates strings that cause errors ex: bad color string: #f7c5a~~